timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 > Cassin's Finch (Male), Carpodacus cassinii, Cabin Lake Viewing Blinds, Deschutes National Forest, Near Fort Rock, Oregon - www.naturespicsonline.com explicitly releases to public domain

-## We're going to be injecting some DLLs in a remote running system process.
+## We're going to be injecting some DLLs in a remote running system process by calling Windows kernel32.dll functions...

+- OpenProcess()
+- VirtualAllocEx()
+- WriteProcessMemory()
+- CreateRemoteThread()
+- CloseHandle(processHandle)

+**I'm making the assumption you have mingw64 or the MSVC C++ developer tools (putting this here for me: "VC++ 2017 version 15.9 v14.16" because dumpbin.exe) installed on the Windows box, probably the Go compiler.
+Also assuming compiling from powershell (paths may be wonky otherwise)...**

-** The first thing we're going to do is try injecting some basic shellcode into a remote process.
-Letz started with some C...**
+**The first thing we're going to do is try injecting some basic shellcode into a remote process just as a quick demo in case you've never done this before and actually the place I went to learn the most basic syntax of the calls.
+Letz get started with some C...**

-## Take a look at Red Team Notes for a basic example
+## Take a look at Red Team Notes for a basic example of shellcode injection into a remote process.

 **https://www.ired.team/offensive-security/code-injection-process-injection/process-injection**